-Supernovae interacting with their circumstellar medium can be identified based on narrow hydrogen (and/or helium) emission lines in their spectra arising from slowly moving circumstellar gas.
+Supernovae interacting with their circumstellar medium can be identified in most cases based on narrow hydrogen (and/or helium) emission lines in their spectra arising from excited slowly moving circumstellar gas.
 In such objects the kinetic energy of the rapidly expanding supernova ejecta ram into the slow-moving circumstellar gas and is being transformed into observable radiation adding to the brightness of the supernova.
-Only a few percent of core-collapse supernovae originate from a progenitor star (e.g., certain red supergiants and luminous blue variables) with a sufficiently strong mass loss prior to the explosion resulting in a dense circumstellar medium.
+Roughly 5 to 10 percent of core-collapse supernovae originate from a progenitor star (e.g., certain red supergiants and luminous blue variables) with a sufficiently strong mass loss prior to the explosion resulting in a dense circumstellar medium.
 The mass loss can be in the form of strong stellar winds and/or eruptive ejections of matter during the late stages of their lives.
 We have carried-out detailed follow-up observations of supernovae interacting with the circumstellar medium using e.g. the NOT and the ESO telescopes.
-Such observations can shed light on the mass loss history and thus the properties of the progenitor star in the final phases before exploding as a supernova.
+Such observations shed light on the mass loss history and thus the properties of the progenitor star in the final phases before exploding as a supernova.
 High resolution spectroscopy is essential in the follow-up observations to resolve the narrow line profiles and characterize the properties of the circumstellar medium.

 Type II-Plateau supernovae as cosmological distance indicators